filip-michalsky/SalesGPT/README.md

 Finally, for use of SalesGPT create an `.env` file just as our `.env.example` and put your API keys there by specifying a new line just as we have done.

 ## Run an Example AI Sales agent
+If you used a local installation of SalesGPT skip the next two steps and directly run the run.py script:

 `git clone https://github.com/filip-michalsky/SalesGPT.git`

 `cd SalesGPT`

 `python run.py --verbose True --config examples/example_agent_setup.json`

 from your terminal.